On the third day of this month, we commemorate the Holy Hieromartyr Dionysius the Areopagite

 And, when with difficulty he raised himself, he saw the heaven again, as he saw it before, and Jesus, moved with pity at what was taking place, standing up from His supercelestial throne, and descending to them, and stretching a helping hand, and the angels, co-operating with Him, taking hold of the two men, one from one place and another from, another, and the Lord Jesus said to Carpus, whilst His hand was yet extended, 'Strike against Me in future, for I am ready, even again, to suffer for the salvation of men; and this is pleasing to Me, provided that other men do not commit sin.
 But see, whether it is well for thee to exchange the dwelling in the chasm, and with serpents and demons, for that with God, and the good and philanthropic angels.'
 These are the things which I heard myself, and believe to be true."

-1. The account of the missionary journey of St. Dionysius and his martyrdom outside Paris seems to really refer to another St. Dionysius, the first Bishop of Paris, who is celebrated on October 9th.
+1. The account of the missionary journey of St. Dionysius and his martyrdom outside Paris seems to really refer to another St. Dionysius, or Denis, the first Bishop of Paris, who is celebrated on October 9th.
 The confusion of the two saints probably took place when a manuscript of the writings of the Areopagite were brought to France by an embassy from Constantinople to the court of Louis the Pious in 827.
 The legend was taken up by an unknown hagiographer who modeled his account on a panegyric composed by St. Michael the Syncellus (c.
 834), in which the date of the martyrdom is transferred from the reign of Domitian to that of Trajan.
 St. Symeon the Translator then included this in his Menology.
-Therefore, it should be mentioned that another tradition states St. Dionysius the Areopagite was burnt alive in Athens, and this is how he died a martyric death.
+Therefore, it should be mentioned that another tradition states St. Dionysius the Areopagite was burnt alive in Athens, and this is how he died a martyric death, hence the difference between the first and second iambic verses.

 2. St. Nikodemos the Hagiorite marvels over the fact that some scholars dare to doubt the authenticity of the writings of the Areopagite, and he cites not only various patristic confirmations for their authenticity, but even two Ecumenical Synods, namely the Sixth (in its Act 6) and Seventh (in its Canons 2 and 4), which confirm his writings and refer to him as "the great".